-It is with great sadness that I inform you that due to the Coronavirus Disease 2019 (COVID-19) the Department of Theatre & Film has made the difficult decision to cancel its upcoming Open House which had been scheduled for March 27-28, 2020.
-We deeply regret that you will be unable to spend a day in our department, engaging with our wonderful faculty, staff, and students, sitting in on classes and workshops, and attending the opening night performance of The Nether (which we have had to cancel).
+It is with great sadness that I inform you that due to the Coronavirus Disease 2019 (COVID-19) the Department of Theatre & Film has made the difficult decision to cancel its upcoming Open Houses for this academic year.
+We deeply regret that you will be unable to spend a day in our department, engaging with our wonderful faculty, staff, and students, sitting in on classes and workshops, and attending performances and film screenings.

-However, if you are a high school senior or transfer student who would still like to audition (performance) or interview (design and theatre production/management) for entry into either our BFA in Acting for Stage & Screen or our BFA in Design & Theatre Production, or for our Theatre Merit Scholarships, you can still do so.
+However, if you are a high school senior or transfer student who would still like to apply (film), audition (performance), or interview (design and theatre production/management) for entry into either our BFA in Film Production, BFA in Acting for Stage & Screen, or our BFA in Design & Theatre Production, or for our Theatre Merit Scholarships, you can still do so.
 (If you are in an early year of high school, we encourage you to attend one of our Open Houses next year!)

 Again, I am very sorry that you will be unable to visit our exciting department but I hope that you will submit materials for consideration.

 Chair, Department of Theatre & Film

 The department awards up to twenty-five Theatre Merit Scholarships each year.
 These scholarships are rewarded based on auditions (for performers) and portfolio reviews (for designers, stage managers, and students interested in production).
 Auditions and portfolio reviews are conducted two times a year on campus.

 Sign up for an audition weekend or learn more about Theatre Merit Scholarship Audition / Interview Weekends and visiting campus (see below for details).

 Open Houses for 2020-2021 have been cancelled.
 Please see above for information on how to apply for our BFA programs.

 Parents are invited to accompany students to all of the weekend's activities